top of page

 In general, you can hike here from May to September (some trails are only accessible from June due to snow).

-We rented the car through the website: https://www.economycarrentals.com (Lyon train station).
+We rented the car through this car rental service from Lyon train station.

 You can also easily arrive via Torino, Italy, or Grenoble, France (about two and a half hours by car from either of these cities).